Bootstrap Themes

 to take action should flooding develop.

-FLOOD WATCH IN EFFECT FROM LATE TONIGHT THROUGH THURSDAY AFTERNOON
+FLOOD WATCH NOW IN EFFECT THROUGH MONDAY EVENING

 * IMPACTS...Excessive runoff may result in flooding of rivers,